johanhelsing/matchbox/README.md

 ## How it works

-WebRTC allows direct connections between peers, but in order to establish those connections, some kind of signalling service is needed. `matchbox_server` is such a service.
-Once the connections are established, however, data will flow directly between peers, and no traffic will go through the signalling server.
+WebRTC allows direct connections between peers, but in order to establish those connections, some kind of signaling service is needed. `matchbox_server` is such a service.
+Once the connections are established, however, data will flow directly between peers, and no traffic will go through the signaling server.

-The signalling service needs to run somewhere all clients can reach it over http or https connections.
+The signaling service needs to run somewhere all clients can reach it over http or https connections.
 In production, this usually means the public internet.

-When a client wants to join a p2p (mesh) network, it connects to the signalling service.
-The signalling server then notifies the peers that have already connected about the new peer (sends a `NewPeer` event).
+When a client wants to join a p2p (mesh) network, it connects to the signaling service.
+The signaling server then notifies the peers that have already connected about the new peer (sends a `NewPeer` event).

-Peers then negotiate a connection through the signalling server.
+Peers then negotiate a connection through the signaling server.
 The initiator sends an "offer" and the recipient responds with an "answer."
 Once peers have enough information relayed, a WebRTCPeerConnection is established for each peer, which comes with a data channel.

 All of this, however, is hidden from rust application code.
 All you will need to do on the client side, is:

-- Create a new socket, and give it a signalling server url
+- Create a new socket, and give it a signaling server url
 - `.await` the message loop future that processes new messages.
   - If you are using Bevy, it can be spawned as a Bevy io task (see the [`bevy_ggrs`](examples/bevy_ggrs/) example).
   - If you are using WASM, `wasm-bindgen-futures` can help (see the [`simple`](examples/simple/)).